-my tool of choice is my Stooge hardtail, its a 29+ bike, well it can take a + up front but can only take a 2.85 inch tyre on the back. its a great compremise i think over a fat bike, given the mixture of technical and dirt road riding I am expecting to undertake.
+my tool of choice is my Stooge hardtail, its a 29+ bike, well it can take a + up front but can only take a 2.85 inch tyre on the back. its a great compremise i think over a fat bike, given the mixture of technical and dirt road riding I undertake.

 I built the bike myself, choosing components tried and tested, it weighs in as is at 13.5kgs, which isnt bad.